Manage all your PDF needs with SwifDoo PDF Ver 2.0!

 - PDF to Image

 On clicking PDF to Word, a separate window launches.
-There will be an extensive vertical menu in this, several options of which provide conversion from MS office documents to PDF format.
+There will be an extensive vertical menu in this, several options of which provide conversion from MS Office documents to PDF format.
 (From Word to PDF is under Office to PDF.
 After highlighting the option, add your word document)

 The same goes for PDF to Image.
 Of note, SwifDoo supports bitmaps, jpgs, pngs, and tiff file formats.

 It’s all very quick and easy; that is, once you know where to find the options.
 Down the road, the developer might perhaps consider renaming the above-mentioned functions.

 SwifDoo promises the ability to edit PDFs like word documents, and this is indeed so.
 As long as the text of your PDF is not password protected.

 One just after to open the PDF, then head over to the Edit section on the topmost horizontal menu bar.
 Thereafter, it’s a matter of clicking on the paragraph to change.

 Annotation functions, with their own section on the top menu, are likewise straightforward.
 Essentially, the interface becomes a drawing board.
 You have tools to edit text.
 You also have another set of tools for drawing/graphic capabilities.

 It’s simple to use; to an extent, fun too.
 The capabilities available should also, in my opinion, address the annotation needs of most users.

 SwifDoo PDF comes with the ability to convert PDFs to office documents or image formats.
 On its website, “high-quality conversion” is also assured.